Vivian Smith, 1st Baron Bicester

-Vivian Hugh Smith, 1st Baron Bicester (9 December 1867 – 17 February 1956) was a British merchant banker.
+Vivian Hugh Smith, 1st Baron Bicester (9 December 1867 – 17 February 1956), was a British merchant banker.

 Early life

 Vivian Hugh Smith was born on 9 December 1867.
 He was the elder son of Hugh Colin Smith (son of John Abel Smith and Governor of the Bank of England from 1897 to 1899) and Constance Maria Josepha (née Adeane).
 He was educated at Eton College and Trinity College, Cambridge.
 His brother Aubrey followed the different path of joining the Royal Navy at the age of eleven and later rose to be an admiral.

 Career

 Smith served as the Chairman of Yule Catto & Company Ltd (present-day Synthomer), Governor of the Royal Exchange Assurance Corporation from 1914 to 1956, and a Director of Morgan Grenfell & Co.
 Between 1934 and 1956, he also held the honorary position of Lord Lieutenant of Oxfordshire.
-On 29 June 1938, Smith was raised to the peerage as Baron Bicester, of Tusmore in the County of Oxford.
+On 29 June 1938, Smith was raised to the peerage as Baron Bicester, of Tusmore in the County of Oxford, and introduced into the House of Lords on 20 July of that year.